My Parents Are Alcoholics…Will I Be?

 Treatment can help you reverse these negative complications of growing up with alcoholics in the home and as parents.
 If your problems are holding you back from being happy or successful, from managing healthy relationships or drinking responsibly, residential treatment may be the best option.

-In a residential treatment for alcoholism, you get the chance to really explore the challenges of your childhood and the impact these factors continue to have on your life.
+In a luxury rehab for alcoholism, you get the chance to really explore the challenges of your childhood and the impact these factors continue to have on your life.
 You’ll benefit from a thorough mental health and substance use evaluation to get much-needed diagnoses.
 These can then focus your individualized treatment plan so you get the best care possible.

 In therapy, you will benefit from working with an experienced professional.
 They can help you explore your past, difficult memories, and problematic behaviors and thought patterns you face right now.
 Therapy will help you develop stronger relationships and manage or stop drinking.
 A good therapist can even help you reconcile with your parents if you are all open to it.